-More than 15 years of experience Eduardo has over fifteen years of experience in the cement industry, where he has stood out for his operations knowledge and leadership.
-For ten years, he was industrial manager at UNACEM Ecuador, upuntil 2021.
+Eduardo has over fifteen years of experience in the cement industry, where he has stood out for his operations knowledge and leadership.
+For ten years, he was industrial manager at UNACEM Ecuador, up until 2021.
 He was the general manager of HIDROINTAG, an electricity project company in Ecuador.

-Eduardo is currently the general manager of UNACEMPerú, aleading company in the production and sale of cement in Peru, where he promotes operational efficiency and sustainable growth.
+Eduardo is currently the general manager of UNACEM Perú, where he promotes operational efficiency and sustainable growth.